Sunday, August 13, 2006

 One pound and pennies for five hundred sheaves,

-time spent in lands whose air I’ll never breathe.
+In lands whose air I’ll never breathe.

 Then Aragorn strides out one final time,

-Last chapters shift and flutter to the floor,
+Lost chapters shift and flutter to the floor,

-Bound for the black pit; the fellowship’s doom,
+Bound for darkness; a fellowship’s doom,

-Beyond Grey Havens never to return.
+Or beyond Grey Havens never to return.

 Saturday, June 17, 2006